Bangor Business School

-I am an editorial board member of the Accounting Auditing and Accountability Journal (AAAJ, 3*) and of Accounting and Business Research (ABR, 3*).
+I am an associate editor of Accounting and Business Research (ABR, 3*) and an editorial board member of the Accounting Auditing and Accountability Journal (AAAJ, 3*).
 My work is published in highly regarded journals and I am the winner of the Mary Parker Follett Award for the best paper published in the Accounting, Auditing and Accountability Journal in 2011.
 The award is granted annually by the journal’s editors and members of the advisory board.
 AAAJ is one of the discipline’s leading academic journals.
 Reflecting the interdisciplinary orientation of the journal, the awards are named in memory of Mary Parker Follett, a pioneer in the field of management and in the accountability literature, who was international and interdisciplinary in her focus.

 University of Limerick 2012-

 Annika Beelitz: Organisational Legitimacy of the Nuclear Industry following the Fukushima Disaster (2010-present)

 Sara Closs-Stacey: A conceptual framework of tax credits (2012-present)